AP Calculus BC

 Calculator Part B:

-The Actual AP test is on Monday May 8, 2023 at 8:00 AM.
-That exam starts with a Multiple Choice Section (105 minutes) and ends with a Free Response Section (90 minutes).
+The Actual AP test is on Monday May 12, 2025 at 8:00 AM.
+That exam starts with a Multiple Choice Section (105 minutes on the Bluebook app) and ends with a Free Response Section (90 minutes on paper).
 In the multiple choice section, a calculator is not permitted on the first 30 questions (60 minutes, 2 minutes each), but required on the last 15 questions (45 minutes, three minutes each).
 The Free response section starts with the 2 calculator required questions(30 minutes, 15 minutes each), and ends with 4 questions that are to be answered without a calculator (60 minutes, also 15 minutes each).

 1. Unless otherwise specified, answers (numeric or algebraic) need not be simplified.
 (Usually 5/10 or √12 is ok, but transcendental functions are not algebraic.
 If it is a transcendental function don't leave it as cos π/2; instead write 0.
 Instead of ln 1, write 0.
 Instead of e0, write 1, etc. ).